November 8, 2021

 This can be prevented by taking timely action.
 Call our clinic the same day that your tooth falls out.
 There is a possibility of reattaching it in some cases.

 Otherwise, we can prepare to replace it.
-Performed under anesthesia you do not feel anything of the implant procedure.
+Performed under anesthesia you do not feel anything of the dental implant procedure.

 This makes the entire process very comfortable.
 The gums can be painful for a few days after and you need to eat soft foods.
 However, you will feel completely normal within a week.